 Even though historical evidence points to vodka being made around the end of the 1300s, the world didn’t really know about it except for the eastern European countries where the liquor was thought to be made.

-During the russian revolution many residents escape and migrated across Europe.
+During the Russian revolution many residents escaped and migrated across Europe.
 This kickstarted the “world domination” of vodka, since they, of course, brought it with them.

 Today, vodka is made of mostly fermented grains of all types, fruits, sugar or potatoes, and other vegetables.
 The most popular way seems to be grains since they are generally the cheapest way to manufacture vodka.